Ubiatar/hapi-auth-cookie-redis/README.md

 When the `redis` scheme is enabled on a route, the `request.auth.redis` objects is decorated with the following methods:

-* set(a, value) - sets a specific object key on the current session (which must already exist) where:
+* set(value) - sets a specific object on the current session where value is a json object containing all the info about the logged user
-  * key - session key string (Auth Token).
-  * value - value to assign key, must be a json object.
-* expire(key) - clears the current session or session key where:
+* expire() - clears the current session
-  * key - optional key string to remove a specific property of the session.
-If none provided, defaults to removing the entire session which is used to log the user out.

 ### Run the example